LuukHenk/head_box/ROADMAP.md

 - Blood spawns when damaged
 - Zombies stay on the ground when dying (should de-spawn after a minute or so)

-### Attack
-- Let enemies hold a weapon, instead of damaging you by touching you